bnjmnrsh/Satchel/readme.md

 ---
 #### `.age()` -> number|null

-Returns an object of age-related values.
+Returns an object of age-related values, or `null` if the key is not found in the store.

 ```javascript
 {